Marker Logo

 2. Veterans Memorial Park

 Location.
-36° 20.834′ N, 75° 57.05′ W. Marker is in Coinjock, North Carolina, in Currituck County.
-Marker can be reached from Coinjock Canal Road, 0.2 miles east of Worth Guard Road, on the right when traveling east.
+This marker has been replaced by another marker nearby.
+It was located near 36° 20.834′ N, 75° 57.05′ W. Marker was in Coinjock, North Carolina, in Currituck County.
+It could be reached from Old Coinjock Canal Road 0.2 miles east of Worth Guard Road, on the right when traveling east.
 Located in Veterans Memorial Park.
 Touch for map.
-Marker is in this post office area: Coinjock NC 27923, United States of America.
+Marker was at or near this postal address: 132 Old Coinjock Canal Rd, Coinjock NC 27923, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Currituck County Veterans Memorial Park (a few steps from this marker); American Liberty Anniversary Elm (within shouting distance of this marker); a different marker also named Albemarle and Chesapeake Canal (approx. half a mile away); Hijacking Maple Leaf (approx. 5.4 miles away); Ray T. Adam's Landing Strip (approx.
+At least 8 other markers are within 7 miles of this location, measured as the crow flies: Albemarle & Chesapeake Canal (here, next to this marker); Currituck County Veterans Memorial Park (a few steps from this marker); American Liberty Anniversary Elm (within shouting distance of this marker); a different marker also named Albemarle and Chesapeake Canal (approx. half a mile away); Betsy's Ride (approx. one mile away); Hijacking Maple Leaf

 Albemarle & Chesapeake Canal (Intracoastal Waterway) image.
 Click for full size.